lu-jeremy/food-bridge/README.md

 intelligence, Food Bridge creates a more responsive and efficient ecosystem.
 The technology serves the practical needs of both food providers and recipients, facilitating connections that might otherwise never occur.
-This approach transforms food recovery from a cumbersome process into a streamlined operation that benefits communities while reducing waste.

 ## Key Features